lgeurts/text-align/README.md

 An [Atom](https://atom.io) text editor package that supports left aligning, centering, right aligning, and justification of text between the left side of the editor and the Preferred Line Length setting.
+Text can also be justified.

 ## `text-align` in Action: